 Related: How To Snapchat On Mac?
 Step-by-step Guide With Screenshots.

-In most cases, you can clean up the storage of your Mac on your own without the help of third-party services, but the following software can be used to make the job simpler.
-These software packages offer handy tools that you can utilize to remove unwanted files from the ‘Other’ storage on your Mac as well as from other categories.
+In most cases, you can clean up the storage of your Mac on your own without the help of third-party services, but the following apps can make the job simpler.
+These apps offer handy tools that you can utilize to remove unwanted files from the ‘Other’ storage on your Mac as well as from other categories.

 Not only do you get to delete unwanted files from your storage, but these utilities may also help scan your space, optimize, reduce clutter, delete caches, logs, temporary files, manage hidden settings, and more.